Bachelor of Arts in International Relations - Quantitative Reasoning Category I/II and ENG 114

 Major Electives (18 Units)

 Students are required to complete 18 elective units related to international relations.
-12 units of coursework must be upper-division I R courses (300-level or above) or be cross-listed with I R. Six additional units may be taken outside of the department upon approval of a major advisor.
+At least 12 units of coursework must be upper-division I R courses (300-level or above) or be cross-listed with I R. Six additional units may be taken outside of the department upon the approval of a major advisor.
 Lower-division language courses taken in the Department of Modern Languages and Literatures and 200-level IR courses can be used for these 6 units; otherwise, upper-division courses are required.